 Programs.
-In addition to the other requirements for a meet program, the program for the ISI Championship meets must list the ISI Q time standards and state records for all age groups and Open events.
+In addition to the other requirements for a meet program, the program for the ISI Championship Meets must list the ISI Q time standards and state records for all age groups and Senior events.
 The programs for the following respective meets will also list the qualifying times for the:

 ISI Short Course Championships - Central Zone Section 1 Short Course meet, and the following USA Swimming meets: the Futures Championships, Summer Junior National Championships, Summer US National Championships, and the US Open Championships (if applicable).